edvinassu/RMath/README.md

 This repository is created for learning.

-Math - java project (single class) for mathematical calculations using roman numbers.
+RMath - java project (single class) for mathematical calculations using roman numbers.